awegroup/AWE-SE/README.md

 ### `outputFiles` folder

 The generated output files have a prefix as the name of the used input file.
-Following .mat files get stored in the `outputFiles` folder.
+Following .mat files are automatically saved in the `outputFiles` folder at the end of every simulation.

+AWE-Power outputs

 1. `optimDetails` has the details regarding the optimization.
-2. `outputs` has all the raw outputs.
+1. `outputs` has all the raw outputs.
-3. `processedOutputs` has post-processed relevant outputs for better visualization.
+1. `processedOutputs` has post-processed relevant outputs for better visualization.

+AWE-Eco outputs

+1. `inp` has the definition of the system taken from the outputs of AWE-Power.
+1. `par` has the cost parameters as defined in `eco_cost_inputs_GG_fixed.xlsx`.
+1. `eco` has the final outputs.

 ## To run with user-defined inputs

-Create your own input files preserving the format and the structure as described by the pre-defined input files and use the `example_workFlow_AWE-Power_AWE-Eco_coupling.m` as a reference for the work flow.
+Create your own input files preserving the format and the structure as described by the pre-defined input files and use the `example_workFlow_AWE_Power_AWE_Eco_coupling.m` as a reference for the work flow.

 ## Licence
 This project is licensed under the MIT License.
 Please see the below WAIVER in association with the license.